 Reassociated object has dirty collection reference

 This is something really weird Hibernate error you may come up in several situations.
-When I first googled around, I found some sites commenting the source of error as “trying to attach a transient entity with the session, or entity with a collection not in type of PersistentCollection etc.” However, none of those cases maches with mine.
+When I first googled around, I found some sites commenting the source of error as “trying to attach a transient entity with the session, or entity with a collection not in type of PersistentCollection etc.” However, none of those cases matches with mine.
 Let’s first review how this error occurs in code:

 Owner owner = new Owner();